miguelmota/ethereum-development-with-go-book/en/README.md

 #### About the Author

 This book was written by [Miguel Mota](https://github.com/miguelmota), a software developer working in the blockchain space from the always sunny Southern California.
+You can find him on Twitter [@miguelmota](https://twitter.com/miguelmotah)

 ---